 By the end of the project:

-- more than 500 non-service resources (data sets, publications, training content etc) onboarded
+- more than 70 data sources (data sets, publications, training content etc) onboarded

-Ultimately, researchers will be able to discover, store, transfer, process, analyse, visualise, anonymise, etc., data on the basis of resources made available through EOSC.
+Ultimately, researchers were able to discover, store, transfer, process, analyse, visualise, anonymise, etc., data on the basis of resources made available through EOSC.